Sydney Swans: Dark times: 1988–1994

 During this time, the side was largely held together by two inspirational skippers, both from the Wagga Wagga region of country New South Wales, Dennis Carroll and later the courageous captain Paul Kelly.
+However coach Gary Buckenara was sacked after 18 straight losses, managing to register just 2 wins and a draw during his term.

-Desperate to hang on, the club was keen to enlist the biggest names and identities in the AFL, and recruited legendary coach Ron Barassi who helped save the club from extinction while serving them as coach from Round 7, 1993 to 1995.
-At roughly the same time, Hawthorn legend Dermott Brereton was also recruited, albeit with little on-field impact.
+Desperate to hang on, the club was keen to enlist the biggest names and identities in the AFL, and recruited Ron Barassi as coach who helped save the club from extinction while serving them as coach from Round 7, 1993 to 1995.
+At roughly the same time, Dermott Brereton was also recruited from Hawthorn on a three-year contract becoming one of the swans highest paid players, and was considered to replace Paul Kelly as club captain.
+However Brereton's time in Sydney was marred by multiple tribunal appearances including 6 and 7 week bans and while he starred in some upset wins he spent more time off the field than on it; resulting in Barassi labelling the experiment as a disappointment, and not offering a contract extension.

 Tony Lockett and grand final return: 1995–2001

 A big coup for the club was recruitment of St Kilda Football Club champion Tony "Plugger" Lockett in 1995.
 Lockett became a cult figure in Sydney, with an instant impact and along with the Super League war in the dominant rival rugby league football code in Australia, helped the Swans to become a powerhouse Sydney icon.

 1995 would be Barassi's last year in charge.
 The Swans won eight games – as many as they did in the previous three seasons combined – and finished with a percentage of over 100.
 They were also one of only two teams to defeat the all-conquering Carlton side of that year.
 Captain Paul Kelly won the League's highest individual honour, the Brownlow Medal.
 Barassi left an improving team, a club in a much better state than he found them.